Trump administration says China's chip policies are unfair but will delay tariffs to 2027

 "We urge the United States to quickly correct its erroneous practices," Lin said at a regular press briefing.

-USTR officials launched the probe in December 2024 in the final weeks of Joe Biden's presidency, extending the initiative when President Trump took office in January.
+USTR officials launched the probe in December 2024 in the final weeks of the Biden presidency, extending the initiative when President Trump took office in January.

 Mr. Trump has been a prolific purveyor of tariffs, unveiling sector-specific levies on steel, autos and other items as well as broader measures to achieve a variety of policy objectives.